ledq/CleFer/README.md

-# CleFer helps users by:
+# CleFer helps users with:
 - Finding songs and their corresponding chords and lyrics for guitar players
 - Contributing their own contents to help others
 - Creating a community that helps learning and practicing guitar easier